fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_global.html.markdown

 * `gui_fortiguard_resource_fetch` - Enable/disable retrieving static GUI resources from FortiGuard.
 Disabling it will improve GUI load time for air-gapped environments.
 * `arp_max_entry` - Maximum number of dynamically learned MAC addresses that can be added to the ARP table (131072 - 2147483647, default = 131072).
 * `ha_affinity` - Affinity setting for HA daemons (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
+* `bfd_affinity` - Affinity setting for BFD daemon (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `cmdbsvr_affinity` - Affinity setting for cmdbsvr (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `av_affinity` - Affinity setting for AV scanning (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `wad_affinity` - Affinity setting for wad (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).